Life Fitness IC2 Indoor Cycle Review | Get A Better Alternative

 Additionally, the Life Fitness IC2 has aluminum seat and handlebars posts to reduce weight, add durability and make the bike adjustments easy.

 On top of that, the Life Fitness IC2 indoor cycling exercise bike features a flywheel and resistance sweat guard to prolong the bike’s life by protecting the frame, resistance pad and flywheel.

-Note: The company has gone a long way since the Life Fitness IC2 cycle and they made impressive improvements.
-Currently in 2019 in addition to the Life Fitness IC2, the company has 7 more spin bikes.
+The company has gone a long way since the Life Fitness IC2 cycle and they made impressive improvements in the newer Life Fitness ICG IC Series indoor cycles.
+Currently, in addition to the Life Fitness IC2, the company has 7 more indoor cycling bikes.

 - IC2 Bike Specs

 - Pedals and Q-factor

 - ICG 2 resistance

 - Life Fitness IC2 drive system